Overly Flattering Snowden Sparks to Life Only Sporadically

 - Violence/Frightening/Intense: Snowden falls out of a cot and hurts his leg; Snowden has epileptic seizures.

 The Bottom Line

 RECOMMENDED FOR: Stone fans looking for a rebound from his last film, the dreary Savages, and those who want a film that presents Snowden heroically.

 NOT RECOMMENDED FOR: Stone fans longing for a return to the director's peak form of the early 1990s, and those who don't approve of, or simply have questions about, Snowden's actions.
 This film is for Snowden supporters only.

-Snowden, directed by Oliver Stone, opens in theaters September 16, 2016.
+Snowden, directed by Oliver Stone, opened in theaters September 16, 2016; available for home viewing December 27, 2016.
 It runs 134 minutes and stars Joseph Gordon-Levitt, Shailene Woodley, Rhys Ifans, Melissa Leo, Zachary Quinto, Tom Wilkinson, Keith Stanfield, Timothy Olyphant and Nicolas Cage.
 Watch the trailer for Snowden here.